mcjazzyfunky/archived-php-logging/README.md

 several different ones depending on different aspects of your application (for example per module).<br>
-Or maybe there will be a change request to send an emergency email on certain special log entries.<br>
+Or maybe there will be a change request to send an emergency email on certain log entries.<br>
-Of course you can implement all these changes on your own, but quite a lot of very smart guys have already done this for you, so you should better prefer to use their libraries instead of writing everything from scratch.<br>
+Of course you can implement all these changes on your own, but luckily some very smart guys have already done this for you, so you should better prefer to use their libraries instead of writing everything from scratch.<br>